Here is her full review: Fresh To Go restaurant opens in Waterford Lakes, bringing Fast-Fine food to Orlando

 The location of the Fresh to Go in Waterford Lakes is prime; the restaurant surrounded by plenty of parking and located off of the entrance by the Orlando Ale House Waterford Lakes.
 It’s very easy to get in and out of the Waterford Lakes complex and find parking at prime dining hours.
 This location is continuing to evolve, as outdoor umbrellas will be added providing a nice shaded patio.
 Takeout parking spots will be designated very shortly, allowing on the go diners to dash in for takeout or have their prepaid orders delivered curbside. iPads with full nutrition information are currently in development and should be onsite in the next few months.
 The iPads will allow diner to sort their menu preferences by dietary preferences to include Gluten Free, Low Fat, Vegetarian and Vegan.
 Currently, all nutritional information is available online for customers to review.

-When asked about expansion plans, Patel offered that he is currently in various stages of negotiations with three parcels throughout Orange, Osceola, Seminole and Lake County.
+When asked about expansion plans, Patel offered that he is currently in various stages of negotiations with three parcels throughout Orange, Osceola, Seminole and Lake County, as well as collaborating with other restaurants like Tao.
 It is his goal to have one of those locations open by the end of 2014 and a total of 8 Fresh to Orlando area locations open in the next two years.
 Look for future locations in suburban areas, away from the attractions.
 From Orlando he plans to take Fresh to Order to Tampa and then Jacksonville.
 Big plans!
 We asked Patel what are the Top 5 things Central Floridians should know about Fresh to Order, the answer was 1) Unique concept 2) Different food options 3) Affordable price point 4) Quality ingredients and 5) From Scratch items, all made in house.

 851 North Alafaya Trail